 Q: What kind of work do you do and with which technologies?

-I specialised in C & C++ once I’d escaped college, and have been using those skills ever since.
+I’m a programmer.
+I specialised in the languages C & C++ once I’d escaped college, and have been using those skills ever since.
 In the early days, once I’d grown up professionally, I contracted, but now I work as appropriate for the local laws and local market.
 But it’s the same thing: go in, get the job done, move on.

 Q: Why did you first decide to leave the UK?

 At the millennium, I decided I wanted out.
 It was many things.
 I’d got fed up with half a dozen CCTVs photographing me scratching my bottom (of course, now we know that’s nothing: the NSA and GHCQ have spent the decade cracking photos of everybody scratching).
-I was hacked off with the culture of incompetence: people blaming you because they couldn’t be arsed to do their job properly (although you can’t really blame them in turn, the reward for working your arse off is a couple of extra back–pats, unless you chose the right parents: but that’s another matter).
+I was hacked off with the culture of incompetence: people blaming you because they couldn’t be arsed to do their job properly (although you can’t really blame them in turn, the reward for working your arse off is a couple of extra back–pats & the reward for initiative is to be shouted at, unless you chose the right parents: but that’s another matter).
 I’d got sick of the politicians’ bigoted anti–foreigner rhetoric, although then was nothing compared to now.
 But I was working for a start–up with an interesting idea and interesting technology, so I made no decision to move until economic reality intervened.

 Q: How did you arrange your first expat gig?
 And then the others?